Clan MacTavish: Ancient Irish Pictish (Cruithni/Cruithne) origin

-Another source for an Irish MacTavish origin is the Topographical Poems of O’Dubhagain, c.
+Another source for an Irish MacTavish origin is the Topographical Poems of O'Dubhagain, c.
 1372, which illustrates what the origin of the MacTavishes appears to be.
-Under the subheading of "The Part of the Tir Chonaill", that is Conal Gulban's Land (often cited as what is now County Donegal, Ireland) is this entry on page 43, "To MacGillatsamhais the stout Belong Ros-Guill and Ros-Iroguil".
-Ros-Guill and Ros-Irguill, agreeing with the "Ceart", were once ruled by what can be termed the Boar Kings, who are denoted in the Irish Annuls; with Nuada Uirc (Old Irish: Orc or Boar) being noted as one of the lines of kings of Guill and Irgull.
-Given in the Fragmentary Annuls of Ireland 178 is "Nuada Uirc, ri Guill & Irguill".
-Uirc or Orc, the kings of Ross Guill and Irgull are held synonymous with a boar, and the Crest Badge of the MacTavishes is a boar's head.
+Under the subheading of "The Part of the Tir Chonaill", that is Conal Gulban's Land — often cited as what is now County Donegal, Ireland — is this entry on page 43: "To MacGillatsamhais the stout Belong Ros-Guill and Ros-Iroguil".
+The Ceart Uí Néill associates Ros-Guill and Ros-Irguill with a line of rulers known as the "Boar Kings."
+In the Fragmentary Annals of Ireland, entry 178 identifies Nuada Uirc (Old Irish: Orc, or "Boar") as one of these kings, listing him among those killed at the Battle of Allen in 722 as "Nuada Uirc, ri Guill & Irguill".
+Uirc or Orc, the kings of Ross Guill and Irgull are held synonymous with a boar, and the crest badge of the MacTavishes is a boar's head.
 The location noted for both the Boar Kings and the ancient Irish race of MacTavish being the same.